becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

 It is also important to mention that by having a geometrical description between the end effector and the base, we are a step closer to moving the robot where we want more easily, something we will discuss in the future.

 ## Kinematics Model
+[**ONGOING DEV**]
+This part's transition into python is still in transition.
+The complete version of the project is available in MATLAB.